 The user can be assigned to one or more roles during the sign-in process.
-A role is an entity which defines user session settings, role restrictions, appearance of the welcome page, and type of access methods (Pulse Client, or agentless).
+A role is an entity which defines user session settings, role restrictions, appearance of the welcome page, and type of access methods (Pulse Client or agentless).

-- Creating Roles
+- "Creating Roles" on page 51

-- Configuring User Access Options
+- "Configuring User Access Options" on page 51

-- Customizing UI Options
+- "Customizing UI Options" on page 52

-- Customizing the Session Options
+- "Customizing the Session Options" on page 54

-- Configuring Role Restrictions
+- "Configuring Role Restrictions" on page 57